peterbe/peepin/README.rst

 Peepin
 ======

-This tool makes it easier to update your strict peep-ready requirements.txt file.
+This tool makes it easier to update your strict "peep-ready" ``requirements.txt`` file.

 If you want to add a package or edit the version of one you're currently using you have to do the following steps: